stevencombs/retrocombs.github.io/_posts/2015-02-21-amazon-echo-review.md

 An obvious exclusion from the list of WeMo devices supported is the [WeMo Maker](http://www.amazon.com/gp/product/B00N32H7U8/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00N32H7U8&linkCode=as2&tag=bricinmypockb-20&linkId=3GFAD7K72FRL25XM).
 This devices provides WeMo access to uncommon devices and appliances and allow Makers to tinker.
 Hopefully they will incorporate this device in the near future.
 It may actually work, I just don’t have one to test it with.

 ## {Update: April 26th, 2015} Philips Hue
-I recently added four [Philips Hue bulbs](http://www.amazon.com/gp/product/B00A4EUUO8/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00A4EUUO8&linkCode=as2&tag=bricinmypockb-20&linkId=YN3EYWUQT5D5UDSW) to our bedroom.
+We have four [Philips Hue bulbs](http://www.amazon.com/gp/product/B00A4EUUO8/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00A4EUUO8&linkCode=as2&tag=bricinmypockb-20&linkId=YN3EYWUQT5D5UDSW) in our bedroom.
 I was of course anxious to see if the Echo can control these lights.
-After pairing the Echo with the Philips Hue hub, using the process described earlier, naming each light using the Philips Hue iOS app, and then placing the four lights in a group called *Bedroom Lights* using the same app, I tried my first command:
+After pairing the Echo with the Philips Hue bridge, using the process described earlier, naming each light using the Philips Hue iOS app, and then placing the four lights in a group called *Bedroom Lights* using the same app, I tried my first command:

 *"Alexa, turn the Bedroom Lights on"*

 All four lights immediately lit.
-My bedroom now resides on the Starship Enterprise!
+I know sleep on the Starship Enterprise!
 Let's try and turn them off:

 *"Alexa, turn the Bedroom Lights off"*